ole00/27cf840_prog/README.md

   During writing a progress statistic is printed on the console.
 Writing does not check the written content so after the writing is finished you should read the contents back and compare it via 'cmp' command.
 The '-slow' parameter is a compatibility option, it lets you to use flash chip modules without the Ready/Busy pin being connected.

-See 'Building flash modules' paragraph for more
-  information about Ready/Busy signal.
+  See 'Building flash modules' for more information about Ready/Busy signal.

 ## Building flash modules

 Flash modules use 29F800 (1 MByte) or 29F400 (512 kByte) SOP IC chip for storing the data.
-You should be able to use any brand, they seem to be compatible.
+You should be able to use any brand, they seem to use the same programming protocol.
 Just make sure they are 5V compatible.
 So far I've used Macronix MX29F800 and MX29F400, Fujitsu MBM29F800 and Amd AM29F800 and AM29F400.
 There are other brands like ST (M29F800), Hynix HY29F800 and others I have not tested.

 When chosing the chip ensure its speedrating matches the speed rating of the chip you try to replace.
 The speed rating is specified after dash of the IC part name.
 For example -55 means speed